CalculusCoder/CalculusCoder/README.md

 I'm a software developer based in Charlotte, NC, currently studying Computer and Information Technology at FIU.

-I love working with systems programming and database development.
-But most of my time is spent working with web and mobile development.
+I love working with systems programming and database development, but most of my time is spent working with web and mobile development.

 **Some projects I've been working on:**